JasonThomasData/neural_net_cpp/docs/data_files.md

 It is easier to split lines by space first in C++, and then with a delimiter.
 All data files should have two columns separated by one space, and a further delimiter if it's needed.

+Some terms need explaining:

+- structure: in Neurons, the first, hidden and output layers.
+The first and output layers should have as many Neurons as the training set has training documents, and training labels (each in columns, separated by commas).
+- learning_rate: during backpropagation, the weight of a Synapse, or connection between Neurons, is modified by this variable.
+Useful for making sure those weights don't change too quickly, and this has good results with some networks.
+- target_total_error: when training an entire epoch (all documents and labels) produces an average total_error for the epoch, and that average error is lower than this, training stops.

 ---

 `data/training/` - for training a neural network